cktan/tomlc99/README.md

 TOML in c99; v1.0 compliant.

-If you are looking for a C++ library, you might try this [wrapper](https://github.com/cktan/tomlcpp).
+If you are looking for a C++ library, you might try this [wrapper: https://github.com/cktan/tomlcpp](https://github.com/cktan/tomlcpp).

 ## Usage